emqx/emqx-docs/en_US/changes/upgrade-4.3.md

 Due to database schema and inter-broker API changes, an EMQ X 4.3 node can not join a 4.2 cluster.

-he recommended way to upgrade is as follows
+The recommended way to upgrade is as follows

 1. Export database from one of the 4.2 nodes (see below for db export command)
 1. Create a standing-by 4.3 cluster using 4.3 configurations